 As you read this book, you will discover the amazing Bible prophecies about the Antichrist as a grown man, prophecies that might be fulfilled in your lifetime.
 This book underscores the urgency for everyone to know and heed the warnings of the ancient Hebrew prophets: “Prepare!
 Antichrist is coming!”
 There is a horrible fate awaiting those who do not prepare, but, as the Bible reveals, there are promises of incredible rewards for those who do.

-You are one of the fortunate ones who hears the warning.
+You may be one of the chosen ones who hears the warning.
 Will you listen?
 Will you prepare?
-You should know that it’s no coincidence that you are reading about After The Omen.
-You are part of the plan.
+You should know that it’s no coincidence that you are reading about the Antichrist.
+You are part of God's plan.